Yaitsky/vue-koa-ssr/Vue+Koa.md

     this.id = '';
     this.name = ''
   }
-  this.getTodolist(); // 新增：在组件创建时获取todolist
-},
+  this.getTodolist(); // New: Get todolist when the component is created },

-// ... 省略
+// ... abridgement

 methods: {
   addTodos() {